-1. Due dates/times for discussions and assignments are clearly marked in the course schedule found in the syllabus and/or Eclass.
+1. Due dates/times for assignments and exams are clearly marked in the course schedule found in the syllabus and/or Eclass.

-- 2. Exemptions from the penalties for late assignments will be granted on a case by case basis (please check Attendance Policy). - 3.
+- 2. Exemptions from the penalties for late assignments will be granted only for documented medical or other emergency reasons, as defined in the procedures section below. - 3.
 Assignments submitted after the designated due date will be considered late and will receive 10% off the achieved score for each day the work is late, up to seven days (70%). - 4.
 Assignments will not be accepted later than one week after the due date.

-D. Policy on Academic Honesty and Integrity
+E. Policy on Academic Honesty and Integrity